practicalli/spacemacs/evaluating-clojure/expressions.md

 `, e f` is the most commonly used command and evaluates the current top-level expression.
 The cursor can be anywhere inside the expression or nested expressions.

 When defining functions, `, e f` to evaluate them.
-Then underneath the function definintion, write a call to that function with appropriate arguments and evaluate that expression to test your function.
+Then underneath the function definition, write a call to that function with appropriate arguments and evaluate that expression to test your function.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eJ-JPmkzyP8" frameborder="0" allowfullscreen></iframe>